Sunday, May 17, 2026

 and it had been less than three years since

-I helped him come visit me here in California.
+I got him to come visit me here in California.

 It was the only time all four of us (me and my